mdn/mdn/ADRs/004-use-react.md

 do not yet have the large ecosystem and developer community that React has.

-If we didn't have such ambitious goals for 2019 and weren't expecting to work with contractors on those goals, I would want to seriously consider using Web Components because they seem like the best solution for the open web.
-For pragmatic reasons related 2019 goals and staffing, however, they do not seem like the right choice for us.
+Web Components seem like the best solution for the open web.
+But we have very ambitious goals for 2019 and are expecting to need to work at high speed and to hire contractors to meet those goals.
+Because of these pragmatic issues of development velocity and staffing, I do not believe that Web Components are the right choice for us.

 #### Angular